While a lot of people are asking for this feature, I’m afraid it won’t happen anytime soon if ever.

 It gets even worse when there are multiple versions of each map due to stuff like automated snapshots/backups.

 This change costs time and therefore money, but it is not just a one-time payment.
-The increase in complexity is permanent and therefore the cost of maintaining the codebase is also increased permanently.
+The increase in complexity is permanent meaning that the cost of maintaining the codebase is also increased permanently.

-If you’re owning a multi-floor home, there is absolutely no possibility that you’re not able to afford that.
+If you own a multi-floor home, there is absolutely no possibility that you’re unable to afford that.